 It’s easy to put these guidelines to work.

-Just enter your monthly income, bills and projected housing costs into our mortgage calculator, and it determines exactly how much you can afford to borrow and the monthly mortgage payment you can reasonably handle.
+Enter your monthly income, bills, and projected housing costs into our mortgage calculator to determine exactly how much you can afford to borrow and the monthly mortgage payment you can reasonably handle.

 A key factor the calculator needs to know is how much your mortgage will cost.

 Home loans remain a bargain, historically speaking.
 The average cost of a 30-year fixed-rate mortgage, the most popular way to finance a home — is around 3.94%.

 And remember, it’s the average cost of financing a home.
 Savvy borrowers with decent credit can almost always pay a quarter to a half of a point less.

 Spend a few minutes searching our extensive database for the best current mortgage rates from dozens of lenders in your area to get a good idea of what you can expect to be charged.

 An online real estate listing for the size and type of home you hope to buy can provide property tax and insurance costs you’ll need to get an estimate of how much you can afford to borrow.